 Successful financial professionals understand the value of providing valuable content to potential clients.

-While the financial services industry often provides content through regular newsletters, other options include blogs, podcasts, and videos.
+The financial services industry often provides content through regular newsletters.
+Other options include blogs, podcasts, and videos.
+It is critical that you confirm what format they prefer.

 Providing weekly content is ideal unless your target audience shares that they prefer a different delivery schedule.